Fast, Easy, Secure

 Interest on home equity loans/lines that are not considered home acquisition debt may not be tax deductible.
 Please consult your tax advisor.

-Discount only applicable as long as payments are set up for automatic deduction from a PNC checking account.
-The removal of any discount, such as auto deduction or employee, will increase the rate.
+Discount only applicable as long as payments are set up for automated payment from a PNC checking account.
+The removal of any discount, such as automated payment or employee, will increase the rate.

 *Advertised rates for the Home Equity Installment Loan, Choice Home Equity Line of Credit and Home Equity Rapid Refinance Loan include a 0.25% interest rate discount for automatic payment from a PNC checking account.

 Bank deposit products and services provided by PNC Bank, National Association.
 Member FDIC